 - provide us with regular updates on progress towards the delivery of its improvement plan;

-- update its knowledge of its stock condition information and develop an asset management strategy;
+- update its knowledge of its stock condition information;

-- share with us the outcomes of its options appraisal, independent assurance work and audits;
+- share with us the outcome of its options appraisal, independent assurance work and audits;

 - tell us if there are any material adverse changes to its development plans which might affect its financial position or reputation, in line with our notifiable events guidance.